devisd/docs/README_EN.md

 </>
 ```

-These detailed descriptions should provide a clearer understanding of each component's role and the elements they contain within the `NotificationForm` component.

-## Conclusion

-The `NotificationForm` component is designed to be flexible and independent, allowing it to be used throughout the application seamlessly.
-By following the guidelines in this documentation, you can integrate this component into your project to handle email-related notifications and interactions with users.
+In summary, the `EmailRequirementsPopup` component is highly versatile and can be used throughout the application independently.
+It handles various email-related scenarios and provides a seamless user experience.